 These toxins pose real health risks.
 Mercury is linked to kidney disease, and lead from batteries may cause many health issues, including brain damage, problems with the blood and damage to the reproductive and nervous systems.
 Also, asbestos and PCBs are carcinogenic.
 These heavy metals and other contaminants may enter drinking water and pose a risk to human health for everyone living near a salvage yard or sharing an aquifer.

 There are environmental concerns as well.
 CFCs, commonly known as Freon, is emitted from vehicles causing air pollution.
 If oil is spread on the ground, it may contaminate plants, animals, soil and groundwater.
 Many of these junkyards operate in the midst of neighborhoods.

 In Milton, VT ABC Metals is home to an estimated one million tires, posing a fire and disease hazard.
 EPA testing has found toxic chemicals in the surrounding neighborhood, including PCBs and arsenic.
 After nine years without a permit, the junkyard continues to operate.

 We believe in passing stronger junkyard laws to ensure our communities are safe from health and environmental problems.
-In order to ensure our communities are safe, we need to regulate these junk yards and establish Follow the case study below to understand our process.

 Community Action Works Campaigns worked with Milton CLEAN, Williamstown Healthy Environment Neighborhood Alliance, Strafford Green, residents from Sharon, and VPIRG to pass stronger junkyard laws.
-The laws created setbacks from waterways, drinking water wells, and wetlands, gave towns more discretion in deciding appropriate locations for salvage yards, and established the Agency of Natural Resources as the state’s salvage yard regulator.
+The laws created setbacks from waterways, drinking water wells, and wetlands, gave towns more discretion in deciding appropriate locations for salvage yards, and established the Agency of Natural Resources as the state’s salvage yard regulator

 - State Environmental Permitting Memo